Published on October 31st, 2022

 Creating an adaptable budget for the recruitment plan:

 The recruitment plan can be supported by a budget, which can also act as backup support should more funding be needed.
-For instance, the implementation of a new applicant tracking system (ATS) or a customer relationship management (CRM).
+For instance, the implementation of a new applicant tracking system (ATS) or a candidate relationship management (CRM).

 Improving and refining the hiring processes: